Mpox Information for Providers

 - The Health Department will discuss specific cases with you, to determine the risk stratification of healthcare staff.

-Risk Categories for named close contacts of confirmed Monkeypox cases
+Risk Categories for named close contacts of confirmed Mpox cases

 Low-Risk Close Contact

 High-Risk Close Contact